 In the Food and Water Watch, November 2012 report, The Economic Cost of Food Monopolies5, the conclusion is clear, “Future farm policy should focus on access to fair and open markets that benefit farmers, workers, consumers and the marketplace.
 At every point in the food chain, there are a handful of companies squeezing profits out of farmers, wages out of workers and choices out of eaters.
 A more vibrant marketplace with more choices for farmers and consumers is essential, but it cannot happen without breaking up the agribusiness cartels.”

 SOIL represents a third possible solution, in addition to litigation and legislation – building an alternative food infrastructure that reconnects family farms and ranches as directly as possible to consumers.

-The SOIL INITIATIVE is dedicated to development of sustainable local/regional food systems that restore a fair income to independent family farmers and ranchers, traditionally the best stewards of our land and livestock, while providing high quality, fresh food to consumers in urban centers.
+The SOIL INITIATIVE is dedicated to development of sustainable and resilient local/regional food systems that restore a fair income to independent family farmers and ranchers, traditionally the best stewards of our land and livestock, while providing high quality, fresh food to consumers in urban centers.
 Additional benefits include improved health, food security6, reduced dependence on imported food, and a renewed sense of community.